 Booking your Lodging and Meals

 Can I bring my family to Menucha for a personal retreat?
+Are dogs allowed?

 How much does it cost?

-Are there rooms available where I can cook meals for myself?
+May I cook meals for myself?

 Are meals served in the Dining Hall?